jrzaurin/pytorch-widedeep/docs/model_components.rst

-This module contains the models that can be used as the four main components that will comprise a Wide and Deep model (``wide``, ``deeptabular``, ``deeptext``, ``deepimage``), as well as the ``WideDeep`` "constructor" class``.
+This module contains the models that can be used as the four main components that will comprise a Wide and Deep model (``wide``, ``deeptabular``, ``deeptext``, ``deepimage``), as well as the ``WideDeep`` "constructor" class.
 Note that each of the four components can be used independently.

 .. autoclass:: pytorch_widedeep.models.tabular.linear.wide.Wide
     :exclude-members: forward